AdolfStary/WellnessTracker/README.md

 - advanced observations - ACHIEVED (Summary.js Observations section, using data to determine, which allergens may be causing sickness, tiredness, etc.)

 # Out of Scope
-- comparisons to general charts - SCRAPPED, general charts not useful for individuals, didn't want to get on the thin ice of making suggestions how much to eat etc. Should be handled by practicioner or dietitian
+- comparisons to general charts - SCRAPPED, general charts not useful for individuals, didn't want to get on the thin ice of making suggestions how much to eat etc. Should be handled by practitioner or dietitian

 # Testing instructions
 General filters (See controllers for filtering and data sanitation, html form inputs have basic type filtering(number, text, date)):